×

 What is a typical expat home or apartment like in Jamaica?

 "A typical expat home or apartment in Jamaica is usually a luxury apartment or villa with modern furnishings and modern amenities, such as air conditioning and fast internet.
 Expat living in Jamaica typically enjoys a generous living space, with bright and airy rooms and large balconies with a view of the ocean.
-Expats may also have access to a private swimming pool and patio area, making it a perfect place to relax and enjoy the sights and sounds of the Jamaican countryside," remarked one member in Jamaica.
+Expats may also have access to a private swimming pool and patio area, making it a perfect place to relax and enjoy the sights and sounds of the Jamaican countryside," said one in Jamaica.

 View More Answers